-Operatic roles include Papageno Die Zauberflöte for Berlin Opernfest, the dual roles of King Hildebrand & Mr. North Wind in Dove's The Enchanted Pig for Hampstead Garden Opera, Papageno Die Zauberflöte for Opera at Bearwood, Nardo La Finta Giardiniera for Hand Made Opera, and Marco Gianni Schicchi for CUOS.
-Passionate about new music, he has created the roles of Abel in new opera Cain & Abel by Piers Connor Kennedy for Opera Xylem, Sweeper of Dreams in his work The Lingerer for the ENO mini opera competition finals and Maxentius Sursum Corda by Benjamin Cox for CUOS.
-He has also played Il Conte Figaro, Steward Flight, Ipparco L'Egisto, Harlekin Ariadne, Figaro Barber and Malatesta Don Pasquale for RAM opera scenes in London and Italy, and is a member of the chorus for Opera Holland Park.
+Opera roles include Papageno Die Zauberflöte for Berlin Opernfest, the dual roles of King Hildebrand & Mr. North Wind in Dove's The Enchanted Pig for Hampstead Garden Opera, Papageno Die Zauberflöte for Opera at Bearwood, Nardo La Finta Giardiniera for Hand Made Opera, Marco Gianni Schicchi for Cambridge Summer Music Festival, and Maxentius Sursum Corda by Benjamin Cox for Cambridge University Opera Society.
+Passionate about new music, he has created the roles of Sweeper of Dreams in his own work The Lingerer for the ENO mini-opera competition finals, Abel in new opera Cain & Abel by Piers Connor Kennedy for Opera Xylem, and The Three Bears Peace at Last by Joanna Lee in workshops for Opera Up Close.
+He has also played Figaro Barber, Malatesta Don Pasquale, Harlekin Ariadne, Steward Flight, Ipparco L'Egisto and Il Conte Figaro, for RAM opera scenes in London and Italy, has sung in masterclasses with Sir Thomas Allen and Dame Felicity Lott, and is currently a member of the chorus for Opera Holland Park.